 Where a patient is undergoing a long-term course of treatment or attending frequently investigations it is expected that the clinician will make a judgement from his/her involvement with the patient whether ascertaining pregnancy status at each visit is appropriate.
 This decision should however always be documented.

-For higher dose examinations, CT scans of the abdomen and pelvis, some nuclear medicine scans (for example Bone scans, PET Scans), Barium enemas and complex X-ray/interventional procedures involving direct exposure of the uterus, the 10 day rule is applied.
-This means that the examination should be performed within 10 days from the first day of the last menstrual period.
+For higher dose examinations the 10 day rule applies (the examination should be performed within 10 days from first day of the last menstrual period).

 The radiographer is legally obliged to check the patients last menstrual period dates immediately prior to the start of the examination.
 If the date is longer than the relevant 10 days or 28 days prior to the examination then the radiographer will contact the requesting clinician and refer the patient back for further discussions before the examination can proceed.